Release Teams and Permissions

 |Template owner||Users who design templates.||All template permissions|

-Note: You can add, remove, and assign users and permissions to predefined teams.
+Note: You can add, remove, and assign users and permissions to the system-defined teams.

-Important: Predefined teams are similar to regular teams but with some permissions given to them by default.
-Revoking some of the permissions from the predefined teams is not recommended as it may result in unpredictive behavior.
+Important: System-defined teams are similar to regular teams but with some permissions given to them by default.
+Revoking some of the permissions from the system-defined teams is not recommended as it may result in unpredictable behavior.

 - Select a folder.